 DO – denominación de origin, the midstream of Spanish wine quality control system. column.
 Each area is under the jurisdiction of consejo regulador, and the boundaries of the area, the allowed varieties, the maximum yield, the restrictions on the alcohol strength and other quality standards or production restrictions related to the area are all determined by it.

-VP – vino de pago ('estate wine'), a special term for high-quality, single-estate wines (pago is a Spanish term for a vineyard estate) which in some cases also have DO or VC or IGP appellations.
-This category was formed in 2003.
+VP – Vino de pago ("Château wine") is a special term for high-quality, single-château wine (pago is a Spanish term for vineyard terms), and in some cases also has the designation DO or VC or IGP.
+This category was established in 2003.

-IGP – indicación geográfica protegida ('protected geographic indication').
-This is below the DOP level, and is wine originating from a specific place, a region or a country, which has a certain quality, reputation or other characteristic -including production phases - that can be essentially attributed to its geographical origin, at least one of which takes place in the defined geographical area.
-These can use the traditional term Vino de la Tierra (VT).
+IGP – indicación geográficaprotegida ("Protected Geographical Indication").
+This is lower than the DOP level and is a wine from a specific location, region or country that has a certain quality, reputation or other characteristics-including the stage of production-basically attributable to its geographic origin, at least one of which occurs Within the defined geographic area.
+These can use the traditional term "Vino de la Tierra (VT)".

-In 2006 a new Vino de la Tierra "super-region" was created called Viñedos de España.
-This was never ratified by the EU, and it was abolished in 2011.
+In 2006, a new "Super Zone" named Viñedos de España was created.
+This was never approved by the European Union and was abolished in 2011.